 2. You have a foreign diploma and you want to work.

-If you do not find your profession on the list above, it is considered a non-regulated profession.
-To apply for a job relating to this non-regulated profession, it may be helpful to receive a diploma evaluation.
-There is a fee for the evaluation.
+If you do not find your profession on the list above, that means it is a non-regulated profession.
+To apply for a job relating to this non-regulated profession, it may be helpful to have your diploma evaluated.
+There is a fee associated with this evaluation.

 3. You have a foreign diploma and you want to know what it is worth.

-If you are registered with the UWV and receive specific benefits from the UWV, you can request a diploma evaluation from the UWV Werkbedrijf.
-If your diploma is evaluated through the UWV Werkbedrijf, there is no fee.
+If you are registered with the UWV and receive certain benefits from the UWV, you can request a diploma evaluation from the UWV.
+There is no fee for having your diploma evaluated by the UWV.